hmrc/agent-client-authorisation/README.md

 #### Client Accepts Invitation <a name="acceptInvitation"></a>
 Changes the status of a "Pending" Invitation to "Accepted".
 As a result of accepting an invitation, a relationship record is established to allow an agent to act on their behalf.
 See [agent-client-relationships](https://github.com/hmrc/agent-client-relationships) for further details.

+For HMRC-MTD-IT, a client may successfully accept an invitation without having the ITSA enrolment.
+In this case the status moves from Pending to PartialAuth and for a limited time allows the agent to sign up the client to ITSA.
+The creation of a full relationship is deferred until the client has acquired the ITSA enrolment.
 ```
 PUT   /clients/(service-api)/(associated-clientIdentifier)/invitations/received/:invitationId/accept
 ```